 The observation that there is greater flux by small particles (< 500 μm) than would be predicted by remineralization and sinking alone (Figure 9), between the photic zone and 500 m suggests that some process is disaggregating large particles into smaller ones.
 That this corresponds with the region where migratory organisms are found suggests that some of these organisms, likely small animals such as copepods and euphausids (Herrera et al. 2019; Maas et al. 2014), may break down particles (Goldthwait et al. 2005; Dilling and Alldredge 2000).
 Alternatively, other processes such as horizontal advection of water containing small particles (Inthorn 2005) could be responsible for this increase in small particles .

-Other deviations from model assumptions could also explain the increase in small particles over model predictions.
+Other deviations from model assumptions could also explain the increase in small particles relative to model predictions.
 For instance, if the model’s assumed relationships between size, flux, sinking speed and biomass are not all accurate, particle dynamics would also differ.
 For instance, if remineralization differed between particle types, with small particles breaking down more slowly than larger ones, we might see the same kind of deviation from the model.
 If small particles sank more quickly for their size than expected, as has been seen elsewhere (McDonnell and Buesseler 2010), a similar deviation would occur as they would have less time to remineralize per depth.

 Our model also assumes a spherical particle drag profile, such that the particle sinking speed fractal dimension (γ) is one less than the particle size fractal dimension (α) (Cram et al. 2018; Guidi et al. 2008), and that these two values sum to the particle flux fractal dimension.
 If any of these assumptions do not hold, or if our calculation of the particle flux fractal dimension was in error, the magnitude of the values may differ.